libxsmm/libxsmm/README.md

 * The support for "jitdump" can be enabled by supplying JITDUMP=1 (implies PERF=1) or PERF=2 (implies JITDUMP=1) when making the library: `make JITDUMP=1` or `make PERF=2`.
 At runtime of the application, a dump-file ('jit-*pid*.dump') is generated (in perf's debug directory, usually `$HOME/.debug/jit/`) which includes information about JIT'ted kernels (such as addresses, symbol names, code size, and the code itself).
 The dump file can be injected into 'perf.data' (using `perf inject -j`), and it enables an annotated view of the assembly in perf's report (requires a reasonably recent version of perf).

 ### Tuning
-Specifying a particular code path is not really necessary if the JIT backend is not disabled.
+Specifying a code path is not really necessary if the JIT backend is not disabled.
 However, disabling JIT compilation, statically generating a collection of kernels, and targeting a specific instruction set extension for the entire library looks like:

 ```
 make JIT=0 AVX=3 MNK="1 2 3 4 5"